 There is currently no public trading market for our common stock and no such market may ever develop.
 While we intend to seek and obtain quotation of our common stock for trading on the OTC Bulletin Board ("OTCBB") during the third quarter of 2009, there is no assurance that our application will be approved.
 An application for quotation on the OTC Bulletin Board must be submitted by one or more market makers who agree to sponsor the security and who demonstrate compliance with SEC Rule 15(c)2-11 before initiating a quote in a security on the OTC Bulletin Board.
 In order for a security to be eligible for quotation by a market maker on the OTC Bulletin Board, the security must be registered with the SEC and the company must be current in its required filings with the SEC.
 There are no listing requirements for the OTC Bulletin Board and accordingly no financial or minimum bid price requirements.
-We intend to cause a market maker to submit an application for quotation to the OTC Bulletin Board before August 31, 2009.
-Newbridge Securities Corporation, or an associate firm, has agreed to submit an application to the OTC Bulletin Board on our behalf.
+We intend to cause a market maker to submit an application for quotation to the OTC Bulletin Board on our behalf.